Work order life cycle and statuses

 System Status: Open-Unscheduled.
-When the field service organization is building an estimated work order, this is before it should be scheduled to a resource; therefore, this substatus will relate to the Open-Unscheduled system status.
+When the field service organization is building an estimated work order, it's usually before it should be scheduled to a resource.
+The substatus will relate to the Open-Unscheduled system status.

-Default Substatus: choose if you want this substatus populated by default any time a work order has a system status of Open-Unscheduled.
+Default Substatus: choose if you want this substatus populated by default when a work order has a system status of Open-Unscheduled.
 Because work orders are given a system status of Open-Unscheduled when created, this substatus would populate on all newly created work orders, but can be manually updated.
 If all or most work orders first originate as an estimate, then this field should be set to Yes, giving the work order creator one less field to manually populate.
-If a smaller proportion of work orders are estimates, then set to No. In this example, we will choose Yes.
+If only a few work orders are estimates, then set to No. In this example, we will choose Yes.

 The next time a work order is created, this substatus will populate automatically or be available in the substatus lookup.
-This lets dispatchers and other stakeholders know that this work order is a "work in progress" and not agreed upon yet with the customer.
+The substatus lets dispatchers and other stakeholders know that this work order is a "work in progress" and not agreed upon yet with the customer.

 Next, it's important to note that dispatchers do not schedule estimate work orders, as they are not ready yet.
-One way to achieve this is to remove esitmate work orders from the Unscheduled Work Orders view on the schedule board.
+One way to notify them is to remove estimate work orders from the Unscheduled Work Orders view on the schedule board.

 Next, edit the Unscheduled Work Order Requirements view to filter out requirements related to work orders where the substatus equals estimate.